rimomcosta/Building_a_Transformer/README.md

-# Transformers for Absolute Dummies

-**Building a Transformer: The Complete Guide from Paper to Production**
+## Building a Transformer: The Complete Guide from Paper to Production

 > *A Super-Friendly Tutorial for ML Engineers AND Teens*